squinkylabs/SquinkyVCV/docs/substitute.md

 There is only V/Oct per voice.
 So the 1 and 2 VCOs see the same V/Oct input, if the input is monophonic it will drive both VCO 1 and 2.

 Also, there is a single output that 1 and 2 are mixed into.
-So the output is a six input mixer that mixes all size of the VCOs and sub in the pair.
+So the output is a six input mixer that mixes all size of the VCOs and subs in the pair.

 The main (fundamental) VCO has a choice of waveform: Saw or Sq for Sawtooth and Square.
 Note that Sq is not limited to a square - the PW control and PWM input let you change the pulse width.